derekphilipau/museum-nextjs-search/README.md

 ## Demo

-This project has been deployed on Vercel at https://museum-nextjs-search.vercel.app/

-However, my Elasticsearch trial is running out and the demo will probably be dead by the time you read this.
+This project has been deployed on Vercel at https://bkm-next-search.vercel.app/ or https://museum-nextjs-search.vercel.app/ However, my Elasticsearch trial is running out and the demo will probably be dead by the time you read this.

 ## Dataset